joelchrono12/joelchrono12.ml/_posts/2024-11-19-no-finishing-thoughts.md

 com_id: 113513039994057483
 ---

-I always try to have a final paragraph to write things up in my blog posts, not necessarily with a heading or anything, but just the natural conclusion of writing something.
+I always try to have a final paragraph to wrap things up in my blog posts, not necessarily with a heading or anything, but just the natural conclusion of writing something.

 I always do this even on my monthly summaries and such, but for my weeknotes, I just don't, I list my random notes of the week and just finish the post.